molgenis/molgenis-emx2/README.md

 [![SonarCloud Coverage](https://sonarcloud.io/api/project_badges/measure?project=mswertz_molgenis-emx2&metric=coverage)](https://sonarcloud.io/component_measures/metric/coverage/list?id=mswertz_molgenis-emx2)

 # molgenis-emx2 preview
 This is a reference implementation of MOLGENIS/EMX2 data service.
-Status: preview.
+Status: preview (or 'alpha').

 ## How to run
 Fastest is to build and then user docker: